krisp3t/pomodoro-timer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Front-end is made with [Chakra UI](https://chakra-ui.com/) component librarry.
+Front-end is made with [Chakra UI](https://chakra-ui.com/) component library.

 ## Features